javpet/SpotifySearch-React-TicketSwap/readme.md

 ## Spotify API
 Because we are using the Spotify API you need a Spotify account.
 It could be a new free account or your existing account (no extra permissions needed).
 You can see more details about the API [here](https://developer.spotify.com/web-api/).

-I already included a [Spotify web API](https://github.com/JMPerez/spotify-web-api-js) helper so you can easily query for the different types of data you want.
+The [Spotify web API](https://github.com/JMPerez/spotify-web-api-js) helper is already included, so you can easily query for the different types of data you want.
 Check the [repo](https://github.com/JMPerez/spotify-web-api-js) for more details on how to.

 You can import and use the Spotify web API helper by importing it in the JS file like so:
 ```
 import spotifyApi from 'utils/spotify'
 ```

-## Setup
-I already created a small boilerplate where you can work with.
-If you don't have [node/npm](https://nodejs.org/en/) installed yet be sure to do so.

 #### Download repository
 You can download the repo to your local machine and follow the next instructions to get everything up and running.